Hope-Liang/ID2223Lab2/README.md

 ## Interactive UI

 With the trained model, we uploaded it to [Hugging face Model](https://huggingface.co/khalidey/ID2223_Lab2_Whisper_SV/tree/main) and created a [Hugging face interactive UI](https://huggingface.co/spaces/khalidey/ID2223-Lab2-Whisper).
 The application design is available in [huggingface-spaces-whisper/app.py](https://huggingface.co/spaces/khalidey/ID2223-Lab2-Whisper/blob/main/app.py).
 Users can click on the Record from microphone button to start speaking in Swedish, and click on Stop recording when finished speaking.
 After clicking on Submit for around 12 seconds, the spoken words will be shown on the output box to the right.

+We then added a new function that utilizes [GPT2](https://huggingface.co/tasks/text-generation), which is also a transformer-based model that automatically generates texts in the given context.
+We used a fine-tuned model [Swedish-GPT](https://huggingface.co/birgermoell/swedish-gpt) working with Swedish language and it will keeps generating text after the recognized ones for a maximum length of 50.

 ## Link to App